IndiaOfficial Name: Republic of India

-Each of India’s states has independent regulations concerning alcohol purchase and consumption.
+Alcohol: Each of India’s states has independent regulations concerning alcohol purchase and consumption.
 Legal drinking ages range from 18 to 25 and can vary by beverage type.
 Some states permit alcohol use for medicinal purposes only, others require you to hold a permit to buy, transport, or consume alcohol.
-Penalties for violation can be harsh, so travelers are advised to check with Indian authorities in the states they plan to visit.
+Penalties for violation can be harsh.

-Drugs: In 2013, several U.S. citizens were arrested at Indian and international airports for attempting to smuggle illegal drugs from India.
+Drugs: Several U.S. citizens have been arrested at Indian airports for attempting to smuggle illegal drugs from India.
 All claimed that they did not realize they were carrying narcotics.
 Never transport or mail packages that do not belong to you and maintain direct control of your luggage at all times.

 Dual nationality: India does not permit its citizens to hold dual nationality.
-In 2006, India launched the "Overseas Citizens of India" (OCI) program, which has often been mischaracterized as a dual nationality program.
-It does not grant Indian citizenship.
+In 2006, India launched the "Overseas Citizens of India" (OCI) program, which does not grant Indian citizenship but is similar to a U.S. "green card" in that you can travel to and from India indefinitely, work in India, study in India, and own property in India (except for certain agricultural and plantation properties).
 If you are a U.S. citizen and obtain an OCI card you will not become a citizen of India; you will remain a citizen of the United States.
-An OCI card is similar to a U.S. "green card" in that a holder can travel to and from India indefinitely, work in India, study in India, and own property in India (except for certain agricultural and plantation properties).
-An OCI card holder, however, does not receive an Indian passport, cannot vote in Indian elections, and is not eligible for Indian government employment.
-The OCI program is similar to the Persons of Indian Origin (PIO) card introduced by the Indian government several years ago, except that PIO holders must still register with Indian immigration authorities, and PIO cards are not issued for an indefinite period.
+An OCI card holder does not receive an Indian passport, cannot vote in Indian elections, and is not eligible for Indian government employment.
+The OCI program is similar to the Persons of Indian Origin (PIO) card except that PIO holders must still register with Indian immigration authorities, and PIO cards are not issued for an indefinite period.
 U.S. citizens of Indian descent can apply for PIO or OCI cards at the Indian Embassy in Washington, or at the Indian Consulates in Chicago, New York, San Francisco, Atlanta, and Houston.
 Inside India, U.S. citizens can apply at the nearest FRRO office (please see “Entry/Exit Requirements” section above for more information on the FRRO).
 U.S. citizens are required to travel on a U.S. passport when traveling in and out of the United States.

-Religious activities: If you plan to engage in religious proselytizing, you are required by Indian law to have a "missionary" visa.
+Religious activities and faith-based travelers: See the Department of State’s International Religious Freedom Report.
+If you plan to engage in religious proselytizing you are required by Indian law to have a "missionary" visa.
 Immigration authorities have determined that certain activities, including speaking at religious meetings to which the general public is invited, may violate immigration law if the traveler does not hold a missionary visa.
 Foreigners with tourist visas who engage in missionary activity are subject to deportation and possible criminal prosecution.
-The states of Odisha, Chhattisgarh, Gujarat, Himachal Pradesh, and Madhya Pradesh have active “anti-conversion” legislation regulating conversion from one religious faith to another.
-Arunachal Pradesh currently has an inactive “anti-conversion” law awaiting accompanying regulations needed for enforcement.
+The states of Odisha, Chhattisgarh, Gujarat, Himachal Pradesh, Madhya Pradesh, and Arunachal Pradesh have legislation that regulates or places restrictions on conversion from one religious faith to another.
 If you intend to engage in missionary activity, you may wish to seek legal advice to determine whether the activities you intend to pursue are permitted under Indian law.

 Tourists should also be mindful of restrictions and observances when planning to visit any religious establishment, whether Hindu temples, mosques, churches, or other locations considered sacred by the local population.
 Many individual temples and mosques do not permit non-members to enter all or parts of the facilities, and may require the removal of shoes, the covering of the head, or have other specific requirements for appropriate attire.